 If you love having family and friends stay at your home, you might have wonderful ideas of your own about how to spend the time together.
 But if you dread the work, the cooking, the endless deciding what to do, and all the laundry when they leave, you might want to read our tips for entertaining house guests.

 The commotion is augmented by already-full days of work, kids' activities, cooking, and running errands.
 If your schedule includes a visit from family members or special friends, a bit of planning and organization ahead of time will help the time fly, and both you and your guests will be looking forward to the next visit.

 Let your guests know that you're happy they're with you by leaving a small "welcome gift" in their bedroom.
-And I mean small!
 A sachet, paperback book, flyers of local attractions at museums or clipping with movie listings at the movie theater are good options.
 And a pretty vase with fresh flowers is always a welcome gift!
 Don't forget a short note to greet them.

 Make a schedule of meals for the time your guests will be with you.
 That doesn't mean that you have to cook for them all.
 If your visitors are going to be with you for a couple of days, you might be able to prepare most things ahead of time.
-If the visit will be longer, include dining out options, both informal and special, call for pizza, and ask your guests to plan and prepare a meal or two.
+If the visit is extended, include dining out options, both informal and special.
+You can call for pizza, and ask your guests to plan and prepare a meal or two.
 Make a checklist of menus and ingredients, how many you'll have to feed, who will be in charge, and who will clean up.